hmurtaza720/Data-Science-Projects/README.md

 ---

-### ✅ Task 4 — Predicting Insurance Claim Amounts
+### 🏥 Project 4 — Predicting Insurance Claim Amounts

-**Objective:** Estimate how much a customer will be charged for medical insurance based on personal attributes, helping insurers set fair and accurate premiums.
+**Objective:** Estimate medical insurance charges based on personal attributes such as age, BMI, and smoking status to help insurers set accurate and fair premiums.

-**Dataset:** [Medical Cost Personal Dataset — Kaggle](https://www.kaggle.com/datasets/mirichoi0218/insurance) *(also available via public GitHub mirror — auto-downloads in notebook)*
+**Dataset:** [Medical Cost Personal Dataset — Kaggle](https://www.kaggle.com/datasets/mirichoi0218/insurance) *(also auto-downloads via public GitHub mirror — no Kaggle account needed)*

 **Approach:**
 - Label encoded sex and smoker; One-Hot encoded region
-- Visualized the impact of BMI, age, and smoking status on charges using scatter plots, box plots, and violin plots
+- Visualized the impact of BMI, age, and smoking status on charges
-- Trained **Linear Regression** (baseline) and **Random Forest Regressor**
+- Trained **Linear Regression** as a baseline and **Random Forest Regressor** for non-linear patterns
 - Evaluated using **MAE**, **RMSE**, and **R²**
-- Plotted actual vs predicted values and residual plots
+- Plotted actual vs predicted values and a residual plot

 **Key Insights:**
-- Smoking is the most powerful predictor — smokers pay **3–4× more** than non-smokers
+- Smoking is the most powerful predictor — smokers pay **3–4× more** than non-smokers with identical profiles
-- Obese smokers (BMI > 30) represent the highest-cost segment by a large margin
+- Obese smokers (BMI > 30) form the highest-cost segment by a significant margin
 - Random Forest significantly outperformed Linear Regression (**R² ~0.87 vs ~0.75**)
-- Region has minimal impact on charges — pricing is fairly uniform across US regions
+- Region has minimal impact — insurance pricing is fairly uniform across US regions

 ---

-### ✅ Task 5 — Personal Loan Acceptance Prediction
+### 🎯 Project 5 — Personal Loan Acceptance Prediction

-**Objective:** Predict which customers are most likely to accept a personal loan offer, enabling targeted and cost-efficient marketing campaigns.
+**Objective:** Predict which bank customers are most likely to accept a personal loan offer, enabling targeted and cost-efficient marketing campaigns.

-**Dataset:** [Bank Loan Modelling Dataset — Kaggle](https://www.kaggle.com/datasets/itsmesunil/bank-loan-modelling) *(notebook also includes a synthetic fallback dataset if the URL is unavailable)*
+**Dataset:** [Bank Loan Modelling Dataset — Kaggle](https://www.kaggle.com/datasets/itsmesunil/bank-loan-modelling) *(notebook includes a synthetic fallback dataset if the URL is unavailable)*

 **Approach:**
-- Cleaned data — removed invalid entries, dropped the ID column
+- Cleaned data — removed invalid entries and dropped the ID column
-- Explored income, age, education, family size, credit card spend, and CD account
+- Explored income, age, education, family size, credit card spend, and CD account holdings
 - Trained **Logistic Regression**, **Decision Tree**, and **Random Forest** classifiers
 - Evaluated with accuracy, confusion matrix, classification report, and **ROC-AUC curve**
-- Segmented customers by income group and identified the ideal target profile
+- Segmented customers by income group to identify the highest-value target profile

 **Key Insights:**
 - Income is the #1 predictor — customers earning above $100k accept at a far higher rate
-- CD Account holders are the most valuable marketing target segment
+- CD Account holders are the most valuable target segment for loan campaigns
 - Graduate and postgraduate customers accept significantly more than undergraduates
 - Random Forest achieved **~95–96% accuracy** and an **AUC of ~0.98**
-- Using this model, a bank can reduce marketing spend by ~75–80% while maintaining conversion quality
+- Using this model, a bank could reduce marketing spend by ~75–80% while maintaining conversion quality

 ---